Monthly Archives: May 2011

 If you’d like to contribute to Emma’s trip to Uganda, you can make a donation of any size via PayPal using our church’s email address: MSCChurch AT gmail DOT comPlease indicate in …

 Three fellows from other area churches and I share the leadership of a local ministry to young adults and college students called Forge.
 On the fourth Saturday of each month, we gather in a downtown Rutland venue to worship in song and teaching.
 The four of us rotate speaking duties, and recently we decided to more formally draft criteria to help us compose our messages and then review each message as a group in our subsequent leadership team meetings.

 I thought some of my readers might find this interesting or helpful, so with the Forge team’s permission, here is the criteria Forge speakers must keep in mind in crafting our talks and by which we will be critiqued.

-How well did the talk understand or explain the text?
+1. BIBLICALWas there a biblical text as the foundation of the talk?How well did the talk understand or explain the text?

 Because Forge is not meant to be a church — but to aid the local churches in encouraging and edifying their young people — we do not expect the talks to necessarily resemble sermons, expository or otherwise.
 Nevertheless, we want every talk to be grounded in the word of God and reflective of a response to God’s revelation.
 God has all the best ideas, anyway.